 Archbishop Salvatore Cordileone of San Francisco inserted a “morality clause” in teacher contracts that is quite similar to what Archbishop Schnurr did in Cincinnati.
 The teachers and their supporters in San Francisco, however, were much more pro-active in confronting Archbishop Cordileone.
 Students in Catholic schools also engaged in nonviolent protests against having their teachers muzzled by their Archbishop.
 They had candle-light vigils in defense of their teachers and in favor of allowing students to be authentic (see pic above) about their sexual orientation (see #TeachAcceptance).
-At the Mass opening the school year, student lined the side-walk and entrance way to the Cathedral with expressions of support for their teachers against the heavy handed morality clause.
+At the Mass opening the school year, students lined the side-walk and entrance way to the Cathedral with expressions of support for their teachers against the heavy-handed morality clause.
 Nearly 80% of the teachers wore black as a sign and symbol of their mourning.

 Jim McGarry, a retired educator who taught Catholic theology for twenty years at San Francisco’s St. Ignatius College Preparatory, a Jesuit Catholic high school that his own children now attend, supported the student protestors by publishing an “open letter” supporting their efforts and by saying openly what many were afraid to say: